Table of contents

 11. Newegg

-Newegg, the marketplace for tech lovers, is a great alternative to eBay if your products are tech-focused such as electronics, computer parts, and gaming equipment.
+Newegg, the marketplace for tech lovers, is a great alternative marketplace to eBay if your products are tech-focused such as electronics, computer parts, and gaming equipment.
 The site’s primary audience is tech-savvy men from 18 to 45 years old, so you can see that the customer group is really specific.
 Newegg is based in California with distribution facilities across Canada and North America.
 Currently, this platform has reached more than 50 countries around the globe and there are more than 4.2 million active customers.

 Unlike eBay, Newegg resembles Amazon FBA to offer their own fulfillment service, making the shipping process no longer your time-consuming task.
 Newegg provides 3 different subscription programs, including regular, month-to-month, and commitment subscriptions, and the commission rate is between 8% and 15%